ralph-groupscholar/groupscholar-impact-vault/ralph-progress.md

 - Added live sync metadata to the signals API (total count + last sync) for dashboard transparency.
 - Wired the insight library refresh button with loading states, status messaging, and synced count updates.
 - Preserved signal selections across live reloads to keep the brief composer stable.

+## Iteration 40 - 2026-02-08 10:12:08 EST
+- Added a Brief Archive section and UI controls to save briefing packs into the Impact Vault.
+- Built a new briefs API + database table to persist saved brief narratives with signal coverage stats.
+- Seeded production with sample briefs and wired live archive loading plus save-to-vault actions.